Winter Olympic Games: 1964 to 1980

 The 1976 Winter Olympics had initially been awarded in 1970 to Denver, Colorado in the United States.
 These Games would have coincided with the year of Colorado's centennial and the United States Bicentennial.
-However, in November 1972 the people of Colorado voted against public funding of the Games by a 3:2 margin.
-The IOC responded by offering the Games to Vancouver-Garibaldi, British Columbia, which had previously been an official candidate for the 1976 Games.
+However, the increasing costs of the event and the oil crisis led to a local plebiscite held in November 1972, that resulted in the city withdrawing from hosting the Games, as the people of Colorado voted against public funding of the Games by a 3:2 margin.
+The IOC responded by offering the Games to Vancouver-Garibaldi, British Columbia in Canada, which had previously been a finalist bid for the 1976 Games.
 However, a change in the provincial government resulted in an administration that did not support the Olympic bid, so the IOC's offer was rejected.

-Salt Lake City, previously a candidate for the 1972 Winter Olympics, then put itself forward, but the IOC opted instead to invite Innsbruck to host the 1976 Games, as most of the infrastructure from the 1964 Games had been maintained.
+Salt Lake City, previously a candidate for the 1972 Winter Olympics, then put itself forward, but a tense political situation led IOC to invite Innsbruck to host the 1976 Games, as all the infrastructure used during the 1964 Games had been maintained.
 Despite only having half the usual time to prepare for the Games, Innsbruck accepted the invitation to replace Denver in February 1973.
-Two Olympic flames were lit because it was the second time that the Austrian town had hosted the Winter Games.
-The 1976 Games featured the first combination bobsleigh and luge track, in neighbouring Igls.
+During the opening ceremonies, two cauldrons were lit because it was the second time that the Austrian town had hosted the Winter Games.
+The 1976 Games featured the first combination bobsleigh-and-luge track, in neighbouring Igls.
 The Soviet Union won its fourth consecutive ice hockey gold medal.

-In 1980 the Winter Olympics returned to Lake Placid, which had hosted the 1932 Games.
+In 1980 the Winter Olympics returned to Lake Placid, which had hosted the 1932 Games.Unlike previous editions, Lake Placid had no competitors in this bid process.
 Cyprus made their Olympic debut at the games.
-The People's Republic of China and Costa Rica both made their Winter Olympic debut.
-The Republic of China refused to attend the Games over the IOC's recognition of the People's Republic of China as "China", and its request for the Republic of China to compete as "Chinese Taipei".
+People's Republic of China and the first tropical nation Costa Rica competed for the first at the Winter Games.
+The Republic of China boycoted the Games, in protest of the IOC's recognition of the People's Republic of China as the only "China", and its request for the Republic of China to compete as "Chinese Taipei".
 The PRC, on the other hand, returned to the Olympics for the first time since 1952 and made its Winter Olympic debut.

 American speed-skater Eric Heiden set either an Olympic or World record in every one of the five events in which he competed, winning a total of five individual gold medals and breaking the record for most individual golds in a single Olympics (both Summer and Winter).
 Hanni Wenzel won both the slalom and giant slalom and her country, Liechtenstein, became the smallest nation to produce an Olympic gold medallist.
 In the "Miracle on Ice", the American hockey team composed of college players beat the favoured seasoned professionals from the Soviet Union, and progressed to eventually win the gold medal.